-The Criteria marked with an "" are to be assessed as part of ICROA's Fast Track Endorsement Renewal Program - all other criteria will be skipped within these assessments.
+The Criteria (or a Criterion's subpoints) marked with an "" are to be assessed as part of ICROA's Fast Track Endorsement Renewal Program - all other criteria will be skipped within these assessments.
+In order to be eligible for the Fast-Track Renewal Assessment, the programme applying must have successfully passed a minimum of one category assessment by ICVCM.
 Please refer to Section 4.3 of the Procedure Guide for further details.